doyoubuzz/sso/README.md

 ### user_type (optional)

-On DoYouBuzz Showcase, you can configure up to 3 types of users.
+On DoYouBuzz Showcase, you can configure up to 3 types of users (candidate, consultant and other).
 You can use the SSO to create a specific user type or to update a user with a specific type.
 Default (no parameter given) is the user_type 1.

+This parameter does not concern managers or administrators.

 ### hash